-This Code will be applicable to those third parties executing contracts or any type of agreements with member companies for the promotion, co-promotion and/or licensing of products.
+This Code will be applicable to those third parties executing contracts or any type of agreements with member companies.

 CAEMe member companies should carry out all necessary formalities assuring compliance with the required standards of this code for the relevant type of agreement.
-In the event of non-compliance by such third parties with the guidelines of this Code pursuant to a promotion, co-promotion and/or licensing agreement of products with a member company, the latter will be responsible for such infringement.
+In the event of non-compliance by such third parties with the guidelines of this Code pursuant to an agreement with a member company, the latter will be responsible for such infringement.